hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 End  | 87337011 | Segment end
 CopyNumber  | 2.8189 | Copy number of the segment
-BafCount  | 4464 | Count of AMBER baf points covered by this segment ObservedBAF  | 0.7094 | Segment BAF of combined normal and tumor sample ActualBAF  | 0.7124 | Segment BAF of tumor after adjusting for purity and ploidy SegmentStartSupport  | TELOMERE | Reason segment was created.
+BafCount  | 4464 | Count of AMBER baf points covered by this segment ObservedBAF  | 0.7094 | Combined reference and tumor BAF ActualBAF  | 0.7124 | Tumor BAF after adjusting for purity and ploidy SegmentStartSupport  | TELOMERE | Reason segment was created.
 Can be CENTROMERE, TELOMERE, a SV type, or NONE.
 SegmentEndSupport  | BND | Reason segment ended.
 Will match SegmentStartSupport of following segment.
 Method | BAF_WEIGHTED | Method used to determine copy number.
 One of BAF_WEIGHTED, STRUCTURAL_VARIANT, LONG_ARM, GERMLINE_AMPLIFICATION
-DepthWindowCount | 77277 | Count of COBALT windows covered by this segment GcContent | 0.4351 | Proportion of segment that is G or C MinStart | 1 | Represents the minimum start of this segment if there is any uncertainty.
+DepthWindowCount | 77277 | Count of COBALT windows covered by this segment GcContent | 0.4351 | Proportion of segment that is G or C MinStart | 1 | Minimum start location of this segment if there is any uncertainty.
-MaxStart | 1 | Represents the maximum start of this segment if there is any uncertainty.
+MaxStart | 1 | Maximum start location of this segment if there is any uncertainty.

 ### CIRCOS Output